batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 - **Control Server**: The heart of Batteries Included, the Control Server manages the desired state of the instance.
 It provides a user-friendly web interface for managing batteries/resources, monitoring system health, and configuring services.
-The Control Server maintains the state of the entire system in its database, using this information to generate Kubernetes resources and apply changes.
+Built on Elixir and OTP for reliability and scalability, the Control Server maintains the state of the entire system in its database, using this information to generate Kubernetes resources and apply changes.
 It acts as a bridge between the user's intent and the actual infrastructure, translating high-level goals into concrete resources.

-Beyond these components, there's also the `bi` CLI tool used for bootstrapping installations, managing deployments, and interacting with Batteries Included programmatically.
+- **BI CLI**: The `bi` CLI tool provides intelligent bootstrapping, deployment management, and programmatic interaction with Batteries Included.
+It contains significant built-in intelligence - for example, when running locally, it automatically configures IP ranges to use addresses that Docker already routes, simplifying local development.
+The CLI handles complex tasks like cluster creation, certificate management, and service discovery while abstracting away the underlying complexity from users.

 Batteries Included is built on top of Kubernetes, leveraging its container orchestration capabilities while abstracting away most of its complexity.
 The